jaymes95/assigned-null/README.md

 ## Team
 Our team “equals null” consists of 4 members:

+**Daniel Burke**

-* Daniel Burke: Daniel is pursuing Masters in IT (DECO7350) and he will be leading the team and will be responsible for managerial decisions of the project.
+Daniel is pursuing Masters in IT (DECO7350) and he will be leading the team and will be responsible for managerial decisions of the project.
 He will be responsible for making the project plan and finalizing the features of our project, dividing the features into modules and assigning work for all team members each week.
 He will also be responsible for keeping track of the progress of the team and shall be point of contact for the tutors.
 He will also be working as a back-end developer and support the team in developing the project.

+**Jaymes Branch**

-* Jaymes Branch: Jaymes is pursuing his Bachelors in IT (Course Code: DECO3500) and he will be working as a front end and focusing on the UI/UX part of the project.
+Jaymes is pursuing his Bachelors in IT (Course Code: DECO3500) and he will be working as a front end and focusing on the UI/UX part of the project.
 He will also be responsible for the logistics of the project.
 He will be responsible for discussing with all team members and scheduling the weekly meeting, booking meeting rooms, set up immediate meeting if past meetings were missed (decide place/time) etc.

+**Shashank Gururaj**

-* Shashank Gururaj: Shashank is pursuing his Masters in Computer Science (Management) (Course Code: DECO7350) and will be responsible for the designing the architecture of the product.
+Shashank is pursuing his Masters in Computer Science (Management) (Course Code: DECO7350) and will be responsible for the designing the architecture of the product.
 His responsibilities include building the project architecture, selection of tools used for development etc. He will be also be working as a full stack developer and support the team in developing the project.

+**Wes Clarke**

-* Wes Clarke: Wes is pursuing his Bachelors in Software Engineering (Course Code: DECO3500) and he will be responsible for the content of the writings of our project like project proposal, project report etc. He will also be working on the front-end developer and will be responsible for the UI Design of the project.
+Wes is pursuing his Bachelors in Software Engineering (Course Code: DECO3500) and he will be responsible for the content of the writings of our project like project proposal, project report etc. He will also be working on the front-end developer and will be responsible for the UI Design of the project.

 ### Decision making
 Key decisions will be made during workshops and weekly catchup meetings.
 Decisions will be made based upon examining the ideas/feasibility/supporting documents.
 If every team member is not convinced by the idea, then decision will be made by voting within the team.
 The idea with most votes is to be proceeded with.
 The idea is then reviewed with one of the tutors (if it’s a key decision) and worked on upon approval/advises provided.